-My School DC, in partnership with DCPS and the majority of DC public charter schools, makes it easier for families to take advantage of DC's many school options.
+My School DC, in partnership with DC Public Schools (DCPS) and the majority of DC public charter schools, makes it easier for families to take advantage of DC's many school options.

 The My School DC application

-The My School DC application is a single online application you must use to apply to attend:
+The My School DC application is a single online application you must use to apply to attend a:

 Participating schools will only accept the My School DC application available at MySchoolDC.org.
 Each student can apply to up to 12 schools.
 On each student’s application, a family lists schools in the order they like most — their 1st choice, 2nd choice, 3rd choice, and so on.
 Parents should only select schools they want their child to attend.